huysam11/Discord-ChatBot/README.md

 # Discord-bot
 Discord bots are AIs that can perform a number of useful automated tasks and bot commands on your server
-Followed steps in this website https://discord.js.org/#/ To make my own discord bot
+I followed steps in this website https://discord.js.org/#/ To make my own discord bot
 Api used: https://zenquotes.io/api/quotes
 The bot is currently running 24/7.
 You can add it into your server here:
 https://discord.com/api/oauth2/authorize?client_id=942554981653938207&permissions=429497183296&scope=bot